The responsibilities and experience of our Board of Directors and Group Management Committee.

 John joined Qantas Airways in 1999 and holds an Air Transport Pilot Licence with 10,000 hours flying experience.

 He has more than 35 years’ experience in the aviation industry across regional, domestic and international operations in both the premium and low cost carrier sectors.

-Vanessa’s previous role as Chief Customer Officer of Qantas commenced in February 2018, with responsibilities spanning all aspects of the customer experience and strategy including digital, customer products including lounges and inflight as well as food and beverage.
+Vanessa’s previous role as Chief Customer Officer of Qantas commenced in February 2018, with responsibilities spanning all aspects of the customer experience and strategy.

 Vanessa has a Bachelor of Business and was admitted as a Member of the Institute of Chartered Accountants in 1994.

-Rob Marcolina joined Qantas in October 2012 as Executive Manager Strategy and has expanded his role over the past few years to now having responsibility for driving the overall strategy of the Qantas Group, leading the group wide transformation program and day-to-day responsibility for Qantas’ IT systems, and their ongoing efficiency and effectiveness.
+Rob Marcolina joined Qantas in October 2012 as Executive Manager Strategy, with a role that has now expanded to include responsibility for driving the overall strategy of the Qantas Group, human resources and Qantas’ IT.
+In this role, Rob also leads the ongoing group-wide transformation program, and has overarching responsibility for HR policies and procedures across the Group.

 Prior to joining Qantas, Rob was a Partner with Bain & Company in Los Angeles and Sydney working across multiple industries, with an emphasis on media, technology and telecom businesses.

 Rob holds a Bachelor of Commerce (Economics) from the University of Melbourne and a Master of Business Administration from the Kellogg School of Management at Northwestern University in the USA.